bytemomo/nautilus/README.md

 ├── kraken-results      // Here will be placed the results of the kraken-campaigns │   ├── iot-standard
 │   └── kraken.log
-├── siren               // Siren eBPF MITM proxy
+├── siren               // Siren eBPF MITM
 │   ├── config
 │   ├── config.yaml
 │   ├── ebpf